About HoMie Pathway Alliance

 Want a quick overview of the HoMie Pathway Alliance?
 This video explains the ins and outs:

 The best bit?
-It’s all for free, because it’s a HoMie-ran initiative funded by kind people in your own community who shop at the store and align with HoMie’s values.
+It's all for free, because it's a HoMie-run initiative funded by kind people in your own community who shop at the store and align with HoMie's values.

-We developed our VIP Shopping Days to provide young people affected by homelessness or hardship, along with their key support worker, a day where they are treated like the VIP that they are!
+We developed our VIP Shopping Days to provide young people affected by homelessness or hardship, along with their key support work, a day where they are treated like the VIP that they are!

 How It Works

-Apart from clothing, HoMie provides a dignified shopping experience, increased social inclusion, and feelings of connectedness for young Melburnians affected by homelessness or hardship.
+Apart from clothing, HoMie provides a dignified shopping experience, increased social inclusion, and feeling of connectedness for young Australians affected by homelessness or hardhip.

 A Word From Services We've Worked With

 Inclusive, safe and friendly space.
-I feel that it is also worth mentioning that for some of the young people who attended, it was their first time receiving items such as deodorant and other hygiene products which was extremely invaluable for them.
-It was really beautiful to see the young people walk out of HoMie with their heads held high, a sense of confidence and massive smiles on their face.Salvation Army - North/West Metro, December 2019
+I fell that it is also worth mentioning that for some of the young people who attended, it was their first time receiving items such as deodorant and other hygiene products which was extremely valuable for the.
+It was really beautiful to see the young people walk out of HoMie with their heads held high, a sense of confidence and massive smiles on their faces.Savlation Army, North/West Metro, December 2019

 Are you a community support service?